 An REO is a piece of real estate that is owned by a lender after that property was unsuccessfully offered at a foreclosure auction.
-Financing REO properties is typically done with two types of REO loans: hard money loans and conventional mortgages.
-REO loan rates are generally 4.5% – 12% with terms of one year to 30 years.
+Financing real estate owned (REO) properties typically is done with two types of REO loans: hard money loans and conventional mortgages.
+REO loan rates are 4.5% to 12% with terms of one year to 30 years.

 LendingHome is a hard money lender that investors use for financing REO properties.
 They’re a reputable nationwide lender that offers competitive rates for prime borrowers.
 Contact them today and get prequalified online in just a few minutes.

 |Hard Money Loan||Short-term fix-and-flip investors and those needing to compete with all cash buyers.|

 |Conventional Mortgage||Long-term buy-and-hold investors and owner-occupied properties.|

 There are two types of REO loans: hard money loans for financing REO properties and conventional mortgages for financing REO properties.